gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ==== Template Method

-The pattern defintion declares a 'Template Method' to adhere to the following properties: must be a public method, no other modifiers are allowed; the body of the method must also not be empty.
-Since this is the method that defines the steps of the algorithm, which are the abstract methods defined earlier, and which are later overriden by methods in the extending class.
+The pattern definition declares a 'Template Method' to adhere to the following properties: must be a public method, no other modifiers are allowed; the body of the method must also not be empty.
+Since this is the method that defines the steps of the algorithm, which are the abstract methods defined earlier, and which are later overridden by methods in the extending class.
 The name of the implementation method is: `is-template-method` and can be found in full in @is-template-method.

 The first step of checking if a given method is a template method is by validating the list of modifiers, the method must be public and cannot contain any other modifiers, code can be found in @is-template-method-modifiers.